How to Fix Go Back to Windows 10 Button Not Working on Windows 11

 6. Check for System File Corruption

-Corrupted system files may prevent rollback from functioning.
+Corrupted system files may prevent rollback from functioning properly, causing errors or stopping the process from completing successfully.

 1. Open Command Prompt as administrator